 Our violent crime lawyers at Lluis Law are experts in these cases.
 We have over 50 years of combined legal practice always striving to obtain favorable results for our clients.

 If you have been charged with a charge of assault or any other violent crime, contact us.
-Request a free consultation and we will help you.
+Request a private consultation and we will help you.

 What is assault in California